madooei/shadcn-all-in-one/packages/shadcn-all-in-one/README.md

 After you've completed the above setup, take the following steps to migrate from shadcn UI to `@madooei/shadcn-all-in-one`:

-- Update your imports from shadcn UI to `@madooei/shadcn-all-in-one`.
+- Update your imports from shadcn UI to individual component imports.
 For example, change all `"@/components/ui/button"` to `"@madooei/shadcn-all-in-one/button"`.
 - Update `"@/lib/utils"` to `"@madooei/shadcn-all-in-one/utils"` for utility functions.
 - Update `"@/hooks/use-mobile"` to `"@madooei/shadcn-all-in-one/hooks"` for mobile detection hooks.
 - Delete `@/components/ui` directory if it exists, as all components are now included in the package.